RPI-DATA/summer_2019/README.md

 `pip install ipython`

+Convert Jupyter notebooks into python file

+`jupyter nbconvert --to script [YOUR_NOTEBOOK].ipynb`

 A foundational component is a standard docker container which can be used for both running the assignment and checking the assignment.

 This example comes from the [binder-examples](https://github.com/binder-examples/jupyter-stacks) repository.